OutSystems/docs-product/src/monitor-and-troubleshoot/log-streaming/new-relic.md

 ---
-summary: This articles guides how you can stream log data to New Relic APM tool.
+summary: Learn how to stream logs from OutSystems 11 (O11) applications to New Relic by setting up the necessary configurations and API integrations.
 tags:
 locale: en-us
 guid: 3155fa32-225e-4925-bf8e-95a0816f62b3
 app_type: traditional web apps, mobile apps, reactive web apps
+figma:
+platform-version: o11
 ---

 # Stream logs to New Relic